digitalrebar/doc/workloads/kubernetes/README.rst

   	cd ~/digitalrebar/deploy
   	workloads/kubernetes.sh --deploy-admin=google --provider=aws --deployment-name=kubeup

 Since the Kubernetes workload uses Ansible, it does not require the nodes to access an Admin node.
-This allows users to run a local Admin node and provision Kubernetes to external nodes.  **WARNING:** A local admin requires consistent connectivity to the nodes to work!
+This allows users to run a local Admin node and provision Kubernetes to external nodes.  **WARNING**: A local admin requires consistent connectivity to the nodes to work!
 It cannot disconnect, even when the script changes to waiting to anneal mode.

 Video Examples
 --------------